streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 You can create
 a [CustomResourceDefinitions (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
-to create a AWS EventBridge sink connector.
+to create an AWS EventBridge sink connector.
 Using CRD makes Function Mesh naturally integrate with the Kubernetes ecosystem.
 For more information about Pulsar sink CRD configurations, see [sink CRD configurations](https://functionmesh.io/docs/connectors/io-crd-config/sink-crd-config).